 1. How do I download the tags?
 Most printable tags come as jpeg or pdf.
 You can open the PDF into the PDF viewer (this comes on most computers).
 If not, you can download Adobe reader for free here: http://get.adobe.com/reader/ or open the jpeg into a software program of your choice.
-Add type if needed of you visit my shop, I offer tags with customized text here
+I sell both instant download tags and tags with personalized text here

-Prefer to work with card stock?
+3. I need thicker paper!
+Can I use card stock?
 The number one printing problem comes from customers who are trying to print onto CRAFT STORE card stock.
 I do not recommend this type of card stock as it is porous and can have a coating.
 These papers are commonly found in the scrapbooking sections of stores such as Michael’s and Hobby Lobby.
 Instead, look for inkjet or laser friendly card stock/cover paper online or at an office supply store.
 I find it is difficult to find in stores, so I purchase this one .
-If I need a stiff cardstock, this is a pretty good option.
-This is 110lb card stock, however, the prints are not as vibrant as I prefer.
-I use it when I need something heavy and inexpensive such as a tag for a child’s classroom party.
+If I need a stiff card stock, this is a good option it is called Accent Opaque.
+It comes in different weights.
+I use the 110lb and 120lb card stock.
+I wrote a blog article specifically about the Accent Opaque card stock.
+You can read it here.

 4. Can I use sticker paper?
-If you want to print out the tags on sticker paper, here is an Avery sticker paper I like to use amzn.to/1MSOhxX This paper is a nice option when you want to add a tag to a candy buffet paper bag.
+If you want to print out the tags onto sticker paper, here is an Avery sticker paper.
+I like to use this paper when I want to add a tag to a candy buffet paper bag.
 I prefer to print my tags onto a full 8.5×11 sticker sheet and then trim with scissors or a paper cutter.

 5. Why does my final print have a white border?
 The most overlooked component of printing at home tends to come with the printer settings.
 Make sure to adjust the printer settings on your printer.
-This will vary based on the printer manufacturer.
+This will vary based on your printer manufacturer.
 The majority of the time I use “BORDERLESS PRINTING” because I do not want the printer to shrink my image and to make sure there is not an additional white band added to the outer edge of my image.
 I always choose “BEST PHOTO”, even if I am not printing a photo (I find is best to treat the printable image as a photo).
 These settings are generally found under the advanced settings option.
 Make sure to choose the correct “PAPER TYPE” setting.
 When you are working with specialty papers, from Epson, Avery, etc., they enclose printer instructions which tell you which paper settings to use.

-When you find a combination that works for you, keep that paper in stock AND write down the printer settings that you found successful (write it directly on the box).
+When you find a combination that works for you, keep that paper in stock AND write down the printer settings (write it directly on paper packaging).
 This way, if months pass between printing projects, you will not have to rely on your memory or start over from scratch!
-Since I like to order online, I always like to keep my favorite papers in stock for all those last minute projects.
+I always like to keep my favorite papers in stock for all those last minute projects.

 If you prefer to send out your tags to be printed at Staples, Office Max, Kinkos, etc., they have a variety of paper finishes and paper weights to choose from.
 Should they ask, you have my permission to have Baer Design Studio tags printed by a professional printer.

 Thank you for visiting my shop!
-Brigitte Baer
+Brigitte Baer, email@example.com